 There is, however, one notable downside.
 Prime Video has unskippable pre-roll ads that occasionally play before your selection.
 Mercifully, they’re short and are limited to ads for Prime programs, so you won’t be bombarded with promos from the local second-hand car dealership… yet.
 It’s a jarring experience in the usually ad-free walled garden of video streaming.

-What is on Prime Video?
+What is on Prime Video in Australia?

 Speaking of exclusives, like Netflix, the real highlights of the service are the Amazon-produced Original series.
 Amazon throws squillions of dollars at these programs, and you can see every cent on screen.
 The results are predictably mixed, but they’re all big budget if you’re in the mood for something pretty, and there’s some undeniably excellent, premium TV.

 The Expanse is the best sci-fi space opera currently on TV.
 Set in a tense cold war between the Solar System’s competing powers – Earth, Mars, and “The Belt” – it’s part detective noir, part space epic.
 The Man in the High Castle is a big-budget adaptation of Philip K. Dick’s dystopian alternative history novel, set in a USA divided between the Axis Powers after the Nazis won the Second World War.
 The Grand Tour is, for all intents and purposes, Top Gear, just without the licensing rights to call itself that; car nuts and fans of Jeremy Clarkson and co. will eat it up.
 And The Boys is a fantastic (but bleak) spin on the superhero world, in which altruism rarely gets in the way of a good corporate sponsorship.